 Technology Licensing Associate 1 Office of Technology Licensing Job Code: 4501, Grade: I Exempt, Full-time

-*This position will move to Stanford's Redwood City campus in 2019*
+*This position is based on Stanford's Redwood City campus *

 Evaluate and analyze new invention disclosures, including initial review, participate in inventor meetings, identify and follow up on third party obligations, assess business opportunities and review and make initial assessment of invention patentability.